opheliasdaisies/clap_for_ashley/README.md

 (Please be specific and include a status: Not started, In process, or Completed). <br/>

 Nikki - detect when ashley tweets and clap (Status: Complete) <br/>
-Nisha - style the layout (In process)
+Nisha - style the layout (In process - others can join me on this)<br>
 Kate - tallying daily tweets (Status: In Progress) <br>